top of page

 EmiWeb

 EmiWeb contains multiple Swedish emigration and immigration databases, index to Swedish-American newspaper obituaries (selected titles), and other very useful indexes.
 See the EmiWeb page for a list of databases.
+You might have to click farther into the page to see an option to see the software in English.

 bottom of page